Catharine Macaulay: Letters on Education

-She wrote in 1790 in her Letters on Education, as Mary Wollstonecraft did two years later in A Vindication of the Rights of Woman, that the apparent weakness of women was due to their mis-education.
+She wrote in 1790 in her Letters on Education that the apparent weakness of women was due to their mis-education—and Mary Wollstonecraft wrote something similar two years later in A Vindication of the Rights of Woman.
+Macaulay's writings set up Wollstonecraft to structure her following pieces and influenced her writing.

 In the Letters she wrote "the thoughts of a fatherless universe, and a set of beings let loose by chance or fate on one another, without other law than power dictates and opportunity gives a right to exact, chills the sensibility of the feeling mind into indifference and despair".

-Macaulay's writings set up Wollstonecraft to structure her following pieces.
-In Macaulay she dismisses the ideas of Rousseau and instead suggests that education should be taught equally no matter what sex a person may be.
-Equal schooling will help push towards a more equal society and help eliminate false ideas about gender.

 American visit

 Macaulay wrote pamphlets criticizing the policy of the British Government in the lead up to the Revolution and she was personally associated with many leading figures among the American Revolutionaries.
 She was the first English radical to visit America after independence, staying there from 15 July 1784 to 17 July 1785.
 Macaulay visited siblings James Otis and Mercy Otis Warren.
 Mercy wrote afterwards that Macaulay was "a lady whose Resources of knowledge seem to be almost inexhaustible" and wrote to John Adams that she was "a Lady of most Extraordinary talent, a Commanding Genius and Brilliance of thought".
 According to Mercy's biographer, Macaulay had "a more profound influence on Mercy than had any other woman of her era".
 She then visited New York and met Richard Henry Lee, who afterwards thanked Samuel Adams for introducing him to "this excellent Lady".
 Upon the recommendation of Lee and Henry Knox, Macaulay stayed at Mount Vernon with George Washington and his family.
 Afterwards, Washington wrote to Lee of his pleasure at meeting "a Lady ... whose principles are so much and so justly admired by the friends of liberty and mankind".

 Macaulay wrote to George Washington on October 30, 1789 in which she offered analysis of the American Revolution and Washington responded January 9, 1790.
-During this period she corresponded with John Adams and Abigail Adams, James Otis and Mercy Otis Warren, Benjamin Franklin and Sarah Prince-Gill, among numerous other colonists.
+During this period she corresponded with John Adams, Abigail Adams, James Otis, Mercy Otis Warren, Benjamin Franklin and Sarah Prince-Gill, among numerous other colonists.